SuperBruceJia/EEG-DL/README.md

 ## Other Useful Resources

-I think the following presentations could be helpful when you guys get engaged with Python and TensorFlow.
+I think the following presentations would be helpful when you guys get engaged with Python and TensorFlow.

 1. Python Environment Setting-up Tutorial [download](https://github.com/SuperBruceJia/paper-reading/raw/master/other-presentations/Python-Environment-Set-up.pptx)